IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   When the error occurs, immediately check these logs.
 They will contain more specific error messages from the NextAuth.js API route (`/api/auth/...`) that can pinpoint the problem (e.g., issues with the secret, errors within the `authorize` function).
 4.  **Restart Dev Server (Local Development Only):** You **MUST restart your Next.js development server** (`npm run dev`) after any changes to `.env.local`.
 This does not apply to Vercel.
 5.  **Redeploy on Vercel (If Environment Variables Were Changed):** If you modify environment variables in your Vercel project settings, you typically need to **redeploy** your project for those new variables to take effect.

+### Troubleshooting Build Errors: `ENOENT: no such file or directory, open '...app-build-manifest.json'`
+If you encounter this error (or similar "missing manifest" errors) during build on Vercel, Google Cloud Build, or even locally, for pages like `/login`, `/signup`, or other pages potentially related to authentication:
+1.  **PRIMARY CAUSE: `NEXTAUTH_SECRET` is Missing/Incorrect in the BUILD ENVIRONMENT.**
+    *   NextAuth.js requires `NEXTAUTH_SECRET` to be available not only at runtime but also during the build process for some configurations or when Next.js analyzes auth-related pages.
+    *   **ACTION: Verify `NEXTAUTH_SECRET` is correctly set in the environment where the `next build` command is running.**
+        *   **Vercel:** In your Vercel project settings -> Environment Variables.
+        *   **Google Cloud Build / Firebase Studio Prototypes:** In your Google Cloud Build trigger configuration or linked Secret Manager secrets.
+        *   **Local Development:** In your `.env.local` file.
+2.  **`NEXTAUTH_URL` Might Also Play a Role:** Ensure `NEXTAUTH_URL` is also correctly set in the build environment.
+3.  **Local Development Fix:**
+    *   If this happens locally after setting/fixing `.env.local`:
+        *   Stop your development server (`npm run dev`).
+        *   **Delete the `.next` folder** in your project root.
+This clears any potentially corrupted build cache.
+        *   Restart your development server (`npm run dev`).
+4.  **Redeploy/Rebuild:** After ensuring environment variables are correct in your deployment platform's settings, trigger a new build/deployment.

 ## Stripe Integration